Adyen/adyen-commercetools/extension/docs/DeploymentGuide.md

 1. [Payment custom type](../resources/web-components-payment-type.json)
 1. [Payment-interface-interaction custom type](../resources/payment-interface-interaction-type.json)

+> Set `ENSURE_RESOURCES` environment variable to `false` to disable the automatic creation of required resources.

 ### Creating required resources manually

 You can create these by running the command `npm run create-custom-types` as below: